sotrh/learn-wgpu/docs/beginner/tutorial2-swapchain/README.md

     .unwrap()
 ```

+Another thing to note is that `Adapter`s are locked to a specific backend.
+If you are on Windows and have 2 graphics cards you'll have at least 4 adapters available to use, 2 Vulkan and 2 DirectX.

-For more fields you can use to refine you're search [check out the docs](https://docs.rs/wgpu/0.9.0/wgpu/struct.Adapter.html).
+For more fields you can use to refine you're search [check out the docs](https://docs.rs/wgpu/0.10.1/wgpu/struct.Adapter.html).

 </div>

+### The Surface

+The `surface` is the part of the window that we draw to.
+We need it to draw directly to the screen.
+Our `window` needs to implement [raw-window-handle](https://crates.io/crates/raw-window-handle)'s `HasRawWindowHandle` trait to create a surface.
+Fortunately, winit's `Window` fits the bill.
+We also need it to request our `adapter`.

+### Device and Queue

-We need the `adapter` to create the device and queue.
+Let's use the `adapter` to create the device and queue.

 ```rust
         let (device, queue) = adapter.request_device(